-More people than ever are seeking health insurance on the Health Insurance Marketplace offered through the Affordable Care Act (ACA) during the Open Enrollment Period (OEP) that happens between Nov.
-1 and Dec.
+More people than ever are seeking health insurance on the Health Insurance Marketplace offered through the Affordable Care Act (ACA) during the special open enrollment period (OEP) that is happening now through Aug.
 15.

 The ongoing coronavirus (COVID-19) pandemic has significantly impacted Kansans, as more than half of the adult population is dependent on their employer or a family member’s employer for their health insurance.
 A growing number of newly unemployed Kansans have lost their health benefits along with their jobs and are navigating the Marketplace for the first time.

 We know you likely have a lot of questions and we’re here to help.

 The ACA provides health insurance by making it possible for anyone, regardless of their current or previous health condition, to purchase health insurance.
 It mandates that all plans offered on the Marketplace include the same essential health benefits and preventive services.

 No matter what plan you purchase, you are guaranteed to have essential health benefits including coverage for: ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health and substance abuse disorders, prescription drugs, rehabilitative and habilitative services, laboratory services, preventive and wellness services, chronic disease management, and pediatric services including oral and vision care.

 Plans sold on the Marketplace also include preventive services you can receive with no cost-sharing involved.
 Services like breast and colon cancer screenings, screening for diabetes, blood pressure and high cholesterol, and routine vaccinations will all be provided without you having to pay a copay, deductible or coinsurance, as long as the primary purpose of the visit was for the recommended preventive service.